 Generally speaking, you will be able to use Norethisterone to delay your period by 10 to 20 days.

 Side effects are uncommon, especially in short courses of the tablet.
 Still, you may experience headaches, breast tenderness, bloating, stomach or digestive problems, changes in sex drive, dizziness or fatigue.

 As with any medicine, it is important to watch out for serious side effects.
 If you notice signs of the following, stop taking the tablets immediately and seek medical attention:

 Allergic reaction (rash, swelling, itchiness, difficulty breathing)

-Symptoms of thrombosis (sharp chest pain; shortness of breath; any localised numbness; strong pain and / or hot, swollen area of leg or foot)
+Symptoms of thrombosis (sharp chest pain; shortness of breath; any localised numbness; sharp pain and / or hot, swollen area of leg or foot)

-Your period should return within 3 days of ending the course of tablets.
+Your period should return within three days of ending the course of tablets.
 If it has not started within this time, see your GP to rule out pregnancy.